mudora23/siweb-java-client/README.md

 ![SIWeb+ Java Client Screenshot](https://static.legendarytechnology.net/doc/others/siwebplus.png) *<p style="text-align: center;">Screenshot of the administrator area</p>*
 ## Software Development Process
 We adopted **Scrum - an Agile project management and product development framework**.
-It helped the team to deliver high-quality application more efficiently.
 We broke down the project into smaller, manageable tasks and iterative progress.
+It helped the team to a deliver high-quality application more efficiently by focusing on a small set of features at any given time.
+Moreover, Agile (Scrum) allows us to give the top priority to our stakeholders (Students, Lecturers, and Administrators), starting from the very first step of the software development life cycle.

-Our target market is small to medium education authority which has obsolete or non-functional student management system.
+Our target market is small to medium education authorities which have obsolete or non-functional student management systems.

 ## Software Development Plan